Budget Wedding Ideas – Wow Your Guests for Less!

 Brilliant blooms

-For many brides, flowers are the ultimate wedding decoration, and £200-500 will go a pretty long way.
+For many brides, flowers are the ultimate wedding decoration, and a couple of hundred pounds will go a pretty long way.

-For £200-500, you can hire talented musicians to entertain you and set the mood for your celebrations.
-At the ceremony, drinks and the meal, a string quartet will sound so sophisticated.
-Or Claire Wilkinson at Every Detail says: “Look around for an excellent vocalist – it makes such a difference having someone sing as you enter the church and it’s great for your guests while you are signing the register.
+For £500, you can hire talented musicians to entertain you and set the mood for your celebrations.
+At the ceremony, drinks and the meal, a string quartet is a classic option for a sophisticated feel.
+Claire Wilkinson at Every Detail says: “Look around for an excellent vocalist – it makes such a difference having someone sing as you enter the church and it’s great for your guests while you are signing the register.”

 For a musical idea that costs nothing but will mean a lot to your guests, include something on your invitations asking guests to RSVP with song suggestions – playing them on the day will ensure you get the musical tone right and that everyone hears something they like.